 Honorary Members

-Honorary members may be elected by Council for meritorious service.
+Honorary members may be elected by EXCO for meritorious service.
 An Honorary Member shall enjoy all the privileges of ordinary membership but will have no voting rights.

 Retired Members

 Members who have retired from normal employment in the field of instrumentation and control and are beyond the age of 60 years can, at their own discretion, become Retired Members.